ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ### People

 A core principle of Linked data is to use URIs  to identify things such as people.
-The following is the minimum recommended way of representing a [creator](http://schema.org/creator) in a RO-Crate.
-This property MAY be applied in the context of a directory ([Dataset](http://schema.org/Dataset)) or to a [File](http://schema.org/MediaObject).
+The following is the minimum recommended way of representing a [creator] in a RO-Crate.
+This property MAY be applied in the context of a directory ([Dataset]) or to a [File].

 ```json
 {